NASAM's stroke specific therapy and holistic programmes empower stroke survivors to lead meaningful lives.

-Stroke affects not only the strokee but also the family whose loved one need care and unconditional love.
+Stroke affects not only the strokee but also the family whose loved one needs care and unconditional love.

 Volunteer counsellors who have cared for a stroke survivor provide support to families who have trouble coping or adapting with the increased responsibilities and changed lifestyles when caring for a strokee.